Brant/project_dj/README.md

 This is my codebase for gettings started with a new Django project.
 It's designed to smooth a lot of rough edges, mostly regarding things like configurations that can be confusing and/or time consuming.
 It also provides some handy front-end stuff for websites that I almost always use.

 ## Jump right in
 Here's the quick and dirty to get up and running with a fresh project.

+Unless you are working on the project_dj codebase specifically, I suggest you download a ZIP or something, as this is really designed to help you start your *own* project, which will presumably be under its own version control.

 ### 1. Beforehand
 You'll need a couple of things installed first